toyboot4e/xdl/README.md

 # XDL

-An extension layer to Rust-SDL2
+An extensional input layer on top of Rust-SDL2

 Port of FNA input module + Virtual input